Meze95/LloydAnt-SMS/README.md

 # LloydAnt-SMS
 Demo school management system

 NB: The project is running on .Net6 and for you to run it you will need to have .Net6 installed.
+NB: Change the database name in the appsettings.json and appsettings.development.json from "MARTINS-PC" to your SQL server name.
 Step1: Use the link below to create an admin account Admin Registration Link : https://localhost:7284/Accounts/RegisterAdmin